 Waivers must use clear language to be effective.
 The courts will consider whether the participant actually understood what they signed.
 A signed release is assumed to have been read and understood.
 However, being told to sign a release in a hurried or casual manner; or, failing to give adequate time to read and understand the release will result in the waiver being ineffective.
 This is because the service provider knew or should have known that the participant was unaware of the legal or practical effects of signing the waiver.
 Service providers and businesses must take reasonable steps to advise those who are signing waivers, even though there are no special obligations to ensure people have understood what they have signed.

-Secondly, a valid waiver is must not be unconscionable.
-In other words, even if the release applies to the facts of an accident the court may find the waiver unenforceable because it is unconscionable.
+Secondly, a valid waiver must not be unconscionable.
+In other words, even if the release applies to the facts of an accident, the court may find the waiver unenforceable because it is unconscionable.
 A release is unconscionable when a person has abused their power to get the release signed and then relies upon the waiver.

 That said, participants almost always have the choice between agreeing to the release and participating, or not participating at all.
-Courts uphold releases even in cases where the participant travels a long distances to participate in an activity, only to find that if they don’t accept the release they will be turned away.
+Courts uphold releases even in cases where the participant travels long distances to participate in an activity, only to find that if they don’t accept the release they will be turned away.
 The courts do not generally view inconvenience suffered by a person because they cannot partake in an activity unless they sign a release as an inequality in bargaining power that makes signing the waiver unconscionable.

 The third main requirement of a valid release is that the waiver must not be against public policy.
 That is, the waiver cannot be contrary to the interests of the general public as a whole.
 In BC, courts have rarely exercised the power to overturn a waiver because of public policy.
 Releases in adventure tourism activities, for example, generally do not give rise to public policy concerns because, by definition, these activities have inherent risk and people generally expect some risk.